 PERU: The Nazca Lines are a group of ancient geoglyphs in Peru.
 They are made out of naturally occurring elements, like rocks, stones, or earth.
 These trenches–running in all different directions in this part of Peru–appear to be roads from ground level.
 However, from an airplane, you can see that they are actually huge designs depicting anything from hummingbirds and lizards to astronauts and spiral shapes.
 Drones are helping to uncover even more in recent years.

-COLOMBIA & BEYOND: Last year, second graders became very excitedabout minerals and gems.
+COLOMBIA & BEYOND: Last year, second graders became very excitedabout gemstones and minerals.
 As a result, we spent time learning which minerals come from South and Central America, and then painted rocks to create amethysts and lapis lazuli look-a-likes.
 Several filled little cups of water and dyed the water various shades with food coloring.

 This year, students studied geodes in their regular classroom, but I learned about it a smidgen too late to tap into the unit.
 Maybe next year?!